 - Dumb Muscle: Cliff Dagger and Bruno Sheppard.

 - Eye Beams: Most of the masks emit their special powers from the mask's eyes.
-Matt Trakker's Spectrum/Ultra Flash, Bruce Sato's Lifter, Dusty Hayes' Blacklash, Hondo McLean's Blaster I, Gloria Baker's Aura.
+Matt Trakker's Spectrum/Ultra Flash, Bruce Sato's Lifter, Dusty Hayes' Backlash, Hondo McLean's Blaster I, Gloria Baker's Aura.

-- Most frequently (but not always) in the heros' masks; the villain masks usually had their emitters in the forehead or shoulder pads.
+- Most frequently (but not always) in the heroes' masks; the villain masks usually had their emitters in the forehead or shoulder pads.

-- Flight: Granted to Alex Sector by his mask and Matt Trakker Spectrum mask.
+- Flight: Granted to a limited extent to Alex Sector by his Jackrabbit mask and Matt Trakker's Spectrum mask.

-- Fun with Acronyms: M.A.S.K. stands for Mobile Armoured Strike Kommand and V.E.N.O.M. stands for Vicious Evil Network Of Mayhem.
+- M.A.S.K. stands for Mobile Armored Strike Kommand and V.E.N.O.M. stands for Vicious Evil Network Of Mayhem.